 [Regulation 69J inserted in Gazette 30 Jun 2010 p.
 3136.]

 69K.
-Subsequent option to become a covered risk benefits Member
+Covered risk benefits Member, certain people may opt to become

 (1) An eligible risk benefits Member who is not a covered risk benefits Member and who is not entitled to become a covered risk benefits Member under regulation 69H may at any time opt to become a covered risk benefits Member, subject to the provisions of this regulation and of regulation 69L.